TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 Appearance
 ==========

-The :guilabel:`Appearance` tab contains properties that influence how the page is rendered in the frontend.
+This tab contains properties that influence how the page is rendered in the frontend.

 .. figure:: ../../Images/PagePropertiesAppearance.png
    :alt: The "Appearance" tab of the page properties